 YOUR ADVENTURE AWAITS

 - Hear the thunder of stampeding bison in the Welcome Gallery and get oriented for the rest of your Museum visit.

-- Discover the rare and magnificent fossil of a Pliosaur (marine reptile) that lived in Lake Agassiz, a that once covered Manitoba 95 million years ago – in the Earth History Gallery.
+- Discover the rare and magnificent fossil of a Pliosaur (marine reptile) that lived in Lake Agassiz, that covered Manitoba 95 million years ago – in the Earth History Gallery.

 - Listen to the waterfall as you wander through a Cree settlement in the Boreal Forest Gallery.

-- In the Nonsuch Gallery you will step back in time to 17th century Deptford, England, and step aboard the Nonsuch, the little ship that helped start the HBC company.
+- In the Nonsuch Gallery you will travel back in time to 17th-century Deptford, England, and step aboard the Nonsuch, the little ship that helped start the HBC company.

 Human History curators and staff are committed to increasing awareness and appreciation of Manitoba’s heritage through the acquisition and preservation of artifacts.
-This collection of 2,300,000 artifacts is used for research, gallery and exhibit development, public programming and as educational teaching aids.
+This collection of artifacts is used for research, gallery and exhibit development, public programming, and as educational teaching aids.